Michael Feggans

 Michael B. Feggans (born July 10, 1983) is an American veteran, cybersecurity specialist, and politician serving as a Democratic member of the Virginia House of Delegates from the 97th district.

-Feggans is running for re-election against Tim Anderson in the 2025 Virginia House of Delegates election.
+Feggans was re-elected in the 2025 Virginia House of Delegates election.

 Early life and education

 Feggans was born in Alexandria, Louisiana, and raised in Virginia Beach, his mother worked for over 30 years as a Norfolk Public Schools teacher and his father worked for more than 20 years as a firefighter at Norfolk International Airport.

 Feggans graduated from Tallwood High School and enlisted in the U.S. Air Force in August 2001.
 He then earned an Associate of Arts degree in healthcare administration from the Community College of the Air Force at Air University, a Bachelors of Science in healthcare administration from Park University in 2010, and a Master of Science in cybersecurity from Norfolk State University in 2019.